edyatl/PDFSort/README.md

 ### Weaknesses

-1. No error handling: The function signatures and docstrings don't mention any error handling, which means that the app may not be robust in the face of unexpected errors or input.
+1. No error handling: Which means the app may not be robust in the face of unexpected errors or input.

 1. Limited customization: The functions only provide basic functionality, which may not be enough for users who need more advanced features.